paulinocamila/api-project/README.md

 ## How to test

-Make a POST request in the endpoint bellow using the header content-type: application/json
+Make a POST request in the endpoint below using the header content-type: application/json

 Here's an example:
 ```